rabee333/azure-kusto-spark/docs/KustoSource.md

    using **KUSTO_QUERY** optional parameter.

   * **KUSTO_AAD_CLIENT_ID**:
-  AAD application identifier of the client.
+  AAD application (client) identifier of the client.

   * **KUSTO_AAD_AUTHORITY_ID**:
   AAD authentication authority.
+This is the AAD Directory (tenant) ID.

   * **KUSTO_AAD_CLIENT_PASSWORD**:
   AAD application key for the client.